 Most carburetors are designed to operate at 5 psi to 10 psi.
-When designing your fuel system, plan on your pumps and lines flowing at least 0.10 gallons of gasoline per hour per horsepower at 5 psi.
-For alcohol applications double this number
+When purchasing your fuel system components, plan on your pumps and lines flowing at least 0.10 gallons per hour per horsepower at 5 psi.

 NOTE: Most fuel pumps are rated at free-flowing conditions-at 5 psi fuel pressure, their flow rates may be greatly reduced.